 Complete Payment Recovery Services Phone Harassment?

+Is Complete Payment Recovery Services (CPRS) calling you?
 A third party collection agency is an agency assigned to pursue and recover debts on behalf of the original creditor.
 They are called third-party because their services are only employed when the original creditor is unable to recover the debt from the consumer.
 Creditors and businesses who employ the services of debt collectors pay them a commission when they successfully recover the debt.
 This is why a debt collector may seem relentless in his attempt to get you to pay your debt.
 Debt collectors contact debtors mostly through phone calls to discuss their debts.
 Debt collectors may contact you directly on your line, so it is important to understand your rights when receiving such calls.
 A debt collector may call your family member or relation (whose number they find on the information given to them by your creditor), to request for your number or address.
 However, debt collectors are not allowed to disclose any information on your debt to your family or friends who are not authorized to know details about your debt.
 Failure to comply would be a violation of your FDCPA rights.

 If a debt collector is calling and harassing your family and friends, they are violating the FDCPA.
 Also, if a debt collector is calling you many times a day, threatening to send you to jail, cursing, or using profane words in their communication with you, they are violating your rights and you have the right to sue them and get awarded up to $1,000 in statutory damages.
 If you suspect that a debt collector is violating your rights, call us immediately on (877)700-5790 to get qualified assistance.

-Should I verify a debt?
+Should I Verify a Debt?

 Debt verification is one of the rights of debtors according to the FDCPA.
 Debtors have the right to ask for debt verification when a debt collector calls.
 Debt collectors must verify a debt when the debtor requests for that.
 Verifying a debt involves giving sufficient information about the debt to enable the debtor to confirm if they actually owe the debt or not.
 When verifying a debt, obtaining documentation such as a debt validation letter or a copy of your credit report is crucial to confirm the legitimacy of the debt.
 It is important that you verify debts that you’re asked to pay because some debt collectors are dishonest and may inflate the debts, making you pay more than you actually should.
 Scandalous debt collectors may also be trying to wittily restart the clock on a loan that has either been settled or discharged in bankruptcy.
 Information contained in a debt validation letter such as the name of the original creditor, the amount of the debt, the date of the debt, and the contact information of the original creditor can prove instrumental in successfully navigating your debt collection case and should be provided by the debt collector.